v-federicoar/samples/solutions/azure-machine-configuration/README.md

 ![Image of Azure Policies compliant on Policy View as seen in the Azure portal.](./images/ComplianceFromPolicies.png)

-I this view is possible to see our Policies definition and assigments
+In this view is possible to see our Policies definition and assigments

 ![Image of Azure Policies Definition.](./images/PolicyDefinition.png)
 ![Image of Azure Policies Assigment.](./images/PolicyAssigment.png)